This is a banner year for NERA—our 50th

 forms are available on the NERA website

 .
-Book your hotel
+Don't forget to book your hotel

 Many exciting things are in store for the conference participants this year: Keynote Speakers: